surrsurus/enaml/README.md

 ### Running the Tests

 Run the full test suite, benchmarks, and check code coverage by running either `win-test.bat` on windows or `linux-run.sh` on linux in the root directory.
+One does not exist for OSX yet.

 In addition, you could also run `go test` in the root enaml directory.